Capacity Expansion Planning with pypsa#

 costs.at["CCGT", "CO2 intensity"] = costs.at["gas", "CO2 intensity"]

-Let’s also write a small utility function that calculates the annuity to annualise investment costs.
+Let’s also import a small utility function that calculates the annuity to annualise investment costs.
 The formula is

 annuity(0.07, 20)